 In New York, he was a member of several celebrated theater companies, including Gorilla Rep., Inverse Theater, and Metropolitan Playhouse.
 In 2003, Matt moved to the upper Midwest, where he has been seen at Milwaukee Repertory Theater, Milwaukee Opera Theater, Milwaukee Chamber Theatre, In Tandem Theatre, First Stage Children’s Theatre, Lake Geneva Theater Co., Milwaukee Shakespeare, and Shakespeare Project of Chicago.
 He was a founding member of goats & monkeys, a theater collective in Milwaukee.
 Regionally, credits include Kentucky Repertory Theater, Seven Angels Theater, and the Michigan, Notre Dame, North Carolina, and Illinois Shakespeare Festivals.

-Matt can be seen in the award-winning independent films She Never Screams and Macbeth—the Comedy, the cutting edge VR fictional short Third Wheel, and has appeared numerous times on Guiding Light and As the World Turns.
+Matt can be seen in the award-winning independent films She Never Screams and Macbeth—the Comedy, the cutting edge VR fictional short Third Wheel, and appeared numerous times on Guiding Light and As the World Turns.

 In 1998, Matt co-founded and was Artistic Director of Tyrannosaurus rep, for which he directed productions of The Winter’s Tale and Elektra.
 His directing work for First Stage Children's Theater in Milwaukee has been acclaimed as "First Stage at its absolute finest."
 His work has also been seen at Milwaukee Chamber Theater, goats & monkeys, Sunset Playhouse, Broadway Baby Dinner Theater, 2texans Theater Co., and various Milwaukee area high schools.

-He shares his home with Milwaukee's favorite Doctor of Acupuncture and Oriental Medicine, Carrie Murphy, and three maddening cats.
+He shares his home with Milwaukee's favorite Doctor of Acupuncture and Oriental Medicine, Carrie Murphy, and three amazing, maddening cats.
 He likes Shakespeare, comic books, and dinosaurs, not necessarily in that order.